GoldenbyteGH/PickMotivationalQuotes/README.md

-This Script changes every day, the MOTD (Message Of The Day) message on the goldenbyte.it blog (the script runs at 0:00 via cron) The DB  (ExCel format )has been retrieved from https://sharpquotes.com/ and then it was imported into a MariaDB present in a private docker container.
+This Script sets every day the MOTD (Message Of The Day) on the goldenbyte.it blog (the script runs at 0:00 via cron).
+The DB  (ExCel format )has been retrieved from https://sharpquotes.com/ and then it was imported into a MariaDB present in a private docker container.

 Table: